EU data sovereignty & regulatory compliance

 NIS2

-For organisations subject to the NIS2 Directive, EmailConnect's enterprise tier provides audit logging and incident reporting capabilities aligned with NIS2 requirements.
+For organisations subject to the NIS2 Directive, EmailConnect's Platform tier provides audit logging and incident reporting capabilities aligned with NIS2 requirements.

 Sector-specific regulations